fbernutz/dev-notes/README.md

 `Do not force push!
 There is another solution most of the time.`

+Have a look at: [github.com/k88hudson/git-flight-rules](https://github.com/k88hudson/git-flight-rules)

 ## When to squash commits?

+When you want to merge a branch with just one clean commit.

-When you are working on a feature for some time and when you want to merge it, the exact steps you made are most of the time not relevant anymore (but they can be, of course).
-So while working on a feature you can commit wildly and you can try things out and revert that later, you can focus on the feature.
-When the feature is finished and about to be merged, you think about a meaningful commit message and can commit all the changes in one commit.
+This is the case when working in feature branches.
+When you want to merge your feature, the exact steps you made are not relevant anymore most of the time (but they can be, of course).
+So while working on a feature you can commit wildly and you can try things out and revert them later.
+Basically, you can focus on the feature.
+When the feature is finished and about to be merged, you think about a meaningful commit message and with `git merge <feature-branch> --squash` you can commit all the changes in only one commit.

 ## How to squash commits?

-1. You checkout the branch you want to integrate the new feature with `git checkout <branch>`.
+1. You checkout the branch you want to integrate the new feature, with `git checkout <branch>`.
 2. Use `git merge <feature-branch> --squash` to squash all the commits from the feature branch.
 You now have all the changes unstaged.
-3. You can test your application once again and when everything is running, think about a meaningful commit message and commit all the changes on the branch.
+3. You can test your application once again and when everything is running, choose a meaningful commit message and commit all the changes on the branch.
 4. Now you can push the feature with `git push` and delete the feature branch on local and remote side.

-There is a similar option for this directly integrated on GitHub as well.
-So you can merge features from a pull request with one commit.
+There is a similar option for this directly integrated in GitHub as well.
+So you can merge features from a pull request with one single commit.

 # [git] Useful git commands